Gnanashree5/Computer-Vision-Series-Module-2-Linear-filters-Edge-detection-and-Texture/README.md

 ---

-## 🖼️ Image Datasets Used
-The module uses two primary images to demonstrate the various image processing techniques:

-1. **Nature Scene Image (`nature_scene.jpg`)**: A landscape image to illustrate filtering, edge detection, and Fourier transforms.
-2. **X-ray Image (`x-ray.jpg`)**: A medical image to apply similar transformations and analyze frequency components.

----

 ## 💻 Workflow and Results
 The module applies image processing techniques to both the nature scene and X-ray images.
 These include Gaussian filtering, Sobel edge detection, and Fourier Transform, with the results visualized using matplotlib.